Mindfulness––A Mantra and Afterword

 In that way I felt like an octopus, part of the sound, when I listened back; I really dug into it, dug it, and I got really good at it.

-In the year or so leading up to the time I was working on Sweet Beyond Witness, I began to do this with poetry as well, so that the words in their associations were severed just enough from each other to form of the poem an image wholly other, even to itself, yet harmonious in its mystery.
+In the year or so leading up to the time I was working on Sweet Beyond Witness, I began to do this with poetry as well, so that each of the words in their associations were severed just enough from one another to form of the poem an image wholly other, yet harmonious.
 Like Kierkegaard said, “one must always remain a mystery, even to oneself.”